Best Disney World Hotels [2026 Ranking]

 Read our Full Review of Pop Century Resort

-Pop Century isn’t perfect when it comes to transportation—you’re still waiting in long bus lines to Magic Kingdom and Animal Kingdom—but the Skyliner is a good resource to trips to/from Epcot and Hollywood Studios.
+What sets it above most other hotels is the Skyliner.
+No Disney hotel is perfect when it comes to transportation, but Pop Century is pretty good.
+You’re still waiting in long bus lines to Magic Kingdom and Animal Kingdom—but the Skyliner is a good resource for trips to/from EPCOT and Hollywood Studios.

 3. Coronado Springs (Mostly Gran Destino Tower)